 Discover the Falls of Measach

-The first stop as you head south from Ullapool is at the cascading water of the Falls of Measach, situated about 12-miles from Ullapool town centre.
+The first stop as you head south from Ullapool is at the cascading water of the Falls of Measach, situated about 12-miles from Ullapool town centre and one of the best waterfalls on the North Coast 500.
 Also known as the Waterfalls of the Place of Platters, the Falls of Measach is a 46m waterfall that flows through the Corrieshalloch Gorge, just off the A835 road.

 Parking up at the side of the road, the waterfall lies about 10-minutes from the gates that mark the beginning of the path.
 Above the falls lies a suspension bridge that spans the gorge and delivers a beautiful, birds-eye view of the waterfall below.